Community gardens offer residents without personal garden space a place to grow their own fruits and vegetables.

 - Increased exercise and recreational activity

-For availability and more information regarding Vancouver Community Gardens, please visit Vancouver Parks and Recreation.
+For availability regarding Vancouver Community Gardens, please call the Marshall Community Center at 360.487.7100 or for more information visit their website at the City of Vancouver Parks and Recreation.

-Find out more about 78th Street Heritage Farms which manages 20 x 20 garden plots for year-round gardeners.
+Find out more about 78th Street Heritage Farm which manages 20 x 20 garden plots for year-round gardeners.

 Other community gardens are hosted by neighborhoods and non-profit organizations.
-To locate some of these options, check out Community Grown.
+To locate some of these options, check out Community Grown, a WSU Clark County Extension program.